 - Other substances that may have been consumed: Combining drugs affects the rate they eliminate from your body.

 - Liver function: A person with liver disease may metabolize substances more slowly.

 Often Kratom is used to help people wean themselves off of the opioids they are abusing.
 It is also used purely as a recreational drug.
-Unfortunately, due to lack of research, there is not much that is known about the long-term effects of using this drug but it is possible to abuse due to the effects it produces in small and large doses.
+Unfortunately, due to lack of research, there is not much known about the long-term effects of using this drug, but it is possible to abuse it due to the impact it produces in small and large doses.